avivz450/sessionizing-assignment/README.md

 # Sessionizing assignment

 ## Solution description (need to update)
-I created a service that works in the following order:
+I created a service that runs in the following order:
-+ Processes the data in the data folder, where the input files are located, to create one session file (corresponding to the input files).
++ Processes the data in the data folder, where the csv input files are located, to create one csv session file (corresponding to the input files).
 + Reveals a user interface that allows him to enter several queries through the command line

 ### What the sessions file will have?